Noticias sobre las armas de fuego

 Lea el artículo entero : Panamaamerica

-Panama Launches Programme To Exchange Illegal Weapons For Food Stamps
+Panama to Exchange Illegal Weapons for Food Stamps

 13 December 2021